virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onAfterDeploy

-The event is bound to the *deploy* action, which is executed at the Virtuozzo PaaS dashboard by deploying any context (i.e. archive with a compressed app) to the environment, and is triggered after it (viz. *deploy* action).
+The event is bound to the *deploy* action, which is executed at the Virtuozzo Application Platform dashboard by deploying any context (i.e. archive with a compressed app) to the environment, and is triggered after it (viz. *deploy* action).

 **Event Placeholders:**